abrahamcanafe/social-networks-facebook-cora/README.md

 # Social Network Mining
 Project that explores various properties of social networks from [SNAP's Facebook dataset](http://snap.stanford.edu/data/egonets-Facebook.html) and the [Cora dataset](https://relational.fit.cvut.cz/dataset/CORA).
 Part of a group project for the Large Scale Social and Complex Networks: Design and Algorithms course at UCLA (Spring 2023).
-While this project was relatively simple, I managed to appreciate the extra R practice.
+While this project was relatively simple, I appreciated the extra R practice.

 ## Built With
 * R